 "Classic" MILS emerged circa 2000 on the recognition that commercial partitioning kernels for avionic safety could also be applied to security concerns.
 Strong partitioning (separation or isolation) provided a basis for controlled information flow and damage limitation.
 Leaps in processor performance, inclusion of memory management units with smaller processors, and emerging support of hardware-assisted virtualization by COTS hardware platforms was an additional reason for the propagation of ideas of secure systems based on partitioning.
-That led to the popular rediscovery of Rushby's separation kernel and then to the development of Common Criteria Protection Profiles for Partitioning Kernels by The Open Group67 and Separation Kernels by NSA.68 A MILS protection profile issued in 2016 as a whitepaper by the EURO-MILS apprendict a development of a development of the propagation of profile issued in 2016 as a whitepaper by the EURO-MILS apprendict.

-project addresses primarily the operating system as part of a MILS integrated system.69 Funded research on MILS by Rushby and others continued at SRI International and elsewhere from 2004 to 2012.70
+That led to the popular rediscovery of Rushby's separation kernel and then to the development of Common Criteria Protection Profiles for Partitioning Kernels by The Open Group67 and Separation Kernels by NSA.68 A MILS protection profile issued in 2016 as a whitepaper by the EURO-MILS project addresses primarily the operating system as part of a MILS integrated system.69 Funded research on MILS by Rushby and others continued at SRI International and elsewhere from 2004 to 2012.70

-1335 4.1.1.3 Modern MILS Era 2008 ~ 2012
+4.1.1.3 Modern MILS Era 2008 ~ 2012

-The term "Modern MILS" was coined by Rushby around 2008 to refer to refinements emerging from research ongoing since 2005, including a "two-level view" (the policy architecture level and the resource sharing level), MILS foundational components, operational components, the MILS platform, and compositional assurance and certification.71 In the Modern MILS paradigm,

-1340 properties of the system are assured according to a given high-level policy in two steps.
-First, a policy architecture shaped by the high-level policy requirements is established and implemented by an appropriately configured MILS platform, and second, assuming that the policy architecture
+The term "Modern MILS" was coined by Rushby around 2008 to refer to refinements emerging from research ongoing since 2005, including a "two-level view" (the policy architecture level and the resource sharing level), MILS foundational components, operational components, the MILS platform, and compositional assurance and certification.71 In the Modern MILS paradigm, properties of the system are assured according to a given high-level policy in two steps.
+First, a policy architecture shaped by the high-level policy requirements is established and implemented by an appropriately configured MILS platform, and second, assuming that the policy architecture is properly established by the configuration tools and enforced by the platform, the composed properties of the components are checked according to the high-level policy.